pyroxenes/Drone-Structure-and-Analysis-Group-5/README.md

 - Anthony Santos
 ___
 ### Project Description
 The purpose of this project is to optimize drone delivery by establishing a design that can carry heavier packages, up to 70 lbs.
-Our objective is to minimize the weight of the airframe
+Our objective is to minimize the weight of the airframe.

 Some of the concepts and tools used were:
 - CAD modeling (Fusion360)